 Today’s (and Tomorrow’s) E-Commerce Funding Trends You Should Know

 The National Federation of Independent Businesses (NFIB), America’s leading small business association, conducts an Index of Small Business Optimism that shows expectations for increased employment, inventories, sales, and plans for expansion, among others.
 As of April 2017, small business optimism was riding a wave of historical highs.
 The most pressing problems, reported by small business owners, were taxes (21 percent), regulations and red tape (17 percent), and availability of qualified labor (16 percent).

 E-commerce growth and small business optimism are on the rise and recent trends have shown that financiers are more willing to support your business prospects, whether as a startup or a growing company.
 Nevertheless, the market is quite broad and knowing where to start can be quite disorienting.
-No matter your industry, we at E-Commerce 4 IM are happy to talk about recommendations and options, some of which include:
+No matter your industry or working capital, we at E-Commerce 4 IM are happy to talk about recommendations and options, some of which include: